downflux/docs/blog/scaling_commands/scaling_commands.md

 <a name="figure-1"></a>Figure 1: Simple implementation of the `move` command.

-Simple!

-Our first hiccup is the fact that `GetPath` can be expensive if we were to report the full path -- these computing cycles may be wasted if the user instructs the same source object to move to a different location before the source reaches the destination,[^1] as is often the case in RTS games.
+Yup.
+This moves things.
+How do we start overengineer this?

-Therefore, we want to calculate and set a short trajectory, with delayed execution of the rest of the path (see [Figure 2](#figure-2)).
+Our second order approximation takes into consideration `GetPath` is expensive -- we're making a full A* search.
+But in an RTS game, it is very often the case that the player direct units to a different location before the unit reaches the target, wasting a lot of compute cycles.[^1] Therefore, we want to calculate and set a partial trajectory instead, with delayed execution of the rest of the path.[^8]

 ![Partial Move DAG](assets/scaling_commands_partial_move.png)